 - Getting formally involved in a learning experience previously planned to go abroad with specific personal and educational goals to improve his/her skills in Spanish as well as to interact with Latin American Studies in the region, participate in formal settings of instruction in universities abroad and to inform his/her interest to deepen it later in his/her capstone.

-- Demonstrate research, analytical and communication skills by identifying specific issues in Latin American Studies and carry on an interdisciplinary, integrated and systematic approach strongly informed by the research in the field in dialogue with the Humanities and Social Sciences (Spanish 345, Capstone Experience)
+- Demonstrate research, analytical and communication skills by identifying specific issues in Latin American, Caribbean, and Latino Studies and carry on an interdisciplinary, integrated and systematic approach strongly informed by the research in the field in dialogue with the Humanities and Social Sciences (Spanish 345, Capstone Experience)

 - Engage in campus by participating actively in the promotion and discussion of issues related to his/her field of studies within an inclusive intellectual conversation on campus and abroad.